Phoenix Child Custody Lawyer

 Many people think the term “legal custody” means possession of the children.
 This is incorrect.
 As a result, the Arizona legislature removed the term “custody” from the Arizona Revised Statutes that regard these issues.
 The term “custody” has now been replaced with “legal decision-making” regarding the children.
 This term “legal decision-making” regards who makes the major decisions regarding the following issues:

-(1) Education of the children – for example what school do the children attend, what elective courses do they take, whether the children are placed in remedial or advanced classes, and how are school disciplinary issues handled.
+(1) Education of the children – for example what school do the children attend, what elective courses do they take, whether the children are placed in remedial classes, whether a child should have an IEP (individualized education program), whether a child should be placed in a gifted program, and how are school disciplinary issues handled.

 (2) Health care of the children – for example what physician do the children see, whether elective health care measures are taken, and whether the children see a counselor or seek mental health treatment.

-(3) Major personal care decisions – For example whether the children (before 18 years old) can have a tattoo or piercings, rules regarding girlfriends or boyfriends, and at what point can they drive and similar personal decisions.
+(3) Major personal care decisions – For example whether the children (before 18 years old) can have a tattoo or piercings, rules regarding girlfriends or boyfriends, at what point can they drive, and similar personal decisions.

 There are basically four types of legal decision-making / legal custody orders that can be entered.